tylerneylon/math/randnn/randnn.md

 ![The 7-dimensional graph of a random feedforward neural network.](images/randnn_animated.gif){#fig:fig2}

 These are graphs of a specific type of model called a *feedforward neural network*, also known as a *multilayer perceptron*.
-In this post, I'll show you how this kind of network is built out of simpler mathematical pieces.
+In this article, I'll show you how this kind of network is built out of simpler mathematical pieces.
 I'll also visually show how many of the hyperparameter values for these models affect their behavior.
-Hyperparameters are values like the number of layers, layer size, or the distribution used to set the initial weights.
+Hyperparameters are values like the number of layers, layer size, or the probability distribution used to set the initial weights.

-[@Fig:fig1] above shows a mathematical function that accepts two inputs as
+[@Fig:fig1] above is based on a mathematical function that computes a color for every pixel.
+This function accepts two inputs, which are the
-$x$ and $y$ coordinates, and provides three outputs as red, green, and blue intensities for a given pixel.
+$x$ and $y$ coordinates for a pixel, and provides three outputs, which are the red, green, and blue intensities for that pixel.
 If I were to define such a function in Python, it would look a bit like this:

 ```